IoT Security Technologies

 Alert Mechanisms and Incident Response

-3. Facilitating a Coordinated Incident Response: With centralized data and real-time alerting, SIEM systems provide the tools needed to streamline the incident response process.
+3. Facilitating a Coordinated Incident Response: With centralised data and real-time alerting, SIEM systems provide the tools needed to streamline the incident response process.
 Security teams can investigate alerts quickly using the contextual data provided by SIEM logs, enabling them to trace the source of a breach, assess its scope, and take corrective action.
-This coordinated approach minimizes the potential damage and downtime associated with security incidents.
+This coordinated approach minimises the potential damage and downtime associated with security incidents.

 Benefits of Implementing SIEM in IoT Security

 3. Scalability for Expanding IoT Networks: As IoT networks grow, SIEM systems can scale to accommodate increasing data volumes and new device types.
-This scalability ensures that organizations can continue to monitor their expanding IoT ecosystem without sacrificing visibility or responsiveness.
+This scalability ensures that organisations can continue to monitor their expanding IoT ecosystem without sacrificing visibility or responsiveness.

 5. Automated attack detection and response: SIEM systems make it possible to detect and respond to cybersecurity attacks automatically, reducing the damage that cyberattacks can cause.
-The event correlation engine that analyses the massive amounts of logs generated by IoT devices and other cybersecurity tools (e.g., intrusion detection systems, intrusion prevention systems, antimalware applications, firewalls, and honeypots) can be replaced AI or machine learning models, facilitating the speed and accuracy of attack detection and response.
+The event correlation engine that analyses the massive amounts of logs generated by IoT devices and other cybersecurity tools (e.g., intrusion detection systems, intrusion prevention systems, antimalware applications, firewalls, and honeypots) can be replaced by AI or machine learning models, facilitating the speed and accuracy of attack detection and response.

 IoT security methodology: Identifying and Preventing IoT Cyber Threats